5 Tasks To Do At The End Of The School Year

 Related Post: 10 Awesome End Of Year Teacher Gifts

-Well here are 5 end of school organizing ideas to make this time a lot less stressful.
+Well here are 5 end of school organizing ideas to make this time of year a lot less stressful for you.

 1. Recycle School Work & Books

 You may be tempted to hang onto your kids’ artwork and work books from the school year, or alternatively ignore the growing pile of papers and scrapbooks etc.

 I encourage you not to give in to the “I’ll think about it in a few months time” feeling!
 Instead, get on to it early and simply recycle most of it.